 What Version Do You Need?

-Microsoft have got a few different ways for you to install the Windows 8 consumer preview.
+Microsoft has got a few different ways for you to install the Windows 8 consumer preview.
 You have a choice of downloading a 5MB setup file which will download Windows 8 for you.
 From there you can go about installing it.
 Or alternatively, and what I prefer to do is grab an ISO image of the OS.

 This way you can burn the ISO image to a DVD or mount it to a USB and install Windows 8 that way.
 It’s a matter of choice really, but I always like to have a physical copy of Windows so I can use it to repair or reinstall if I need to.

-Another thing you need to remember is if you need a 32 bit or a 64 bit version of Windows 8.
+Another thing you need to remember is if you need a 32 bit or a 64-bit version of Windows 8.
 Nowadays most computers are 64 bit but there is still a few which are 32 bit so be sure to get the right copy of Windows 8.

 The 32 bit ISO image is 2.5 GB while the 64 bit ISO image is 3.3 GB.